 If you used incorrect information during the Web site registration process, please register again with the correct information.

 Your clicker uses 3 AAA batteries.
 Please DO NOT use Duracell batteries as they are shorter than other batteries and therefore not suitable for i>clicker remotes.
 New clickers come with batteries.
 These should last around 200hrs.

 There is a standard one-year limited warranty on your clicker.
-If you are having technical issues we recommend that you contact the Technical Support Center for troubleshooting tips and guidance toll free at 866-209-5698, or you can send an email with your particular concern to firstname.lastname@example.org.
+If you are having technical issues we recommend that you contact the Technical Support Center for troubleshooting tips and guidance toll free at 866-209-5698, or you reach out to them via their inquiry form with your particular concern.

 NOTE ON DEFECTIVE REMOTES: i>clicker remotes have an exceptionally low defective rate.
 Most remotes returned as defective simply need three new size AAA batteries.
 If you are having trouble with your remote, please first replace ALL THREE batteries.
 On occasion, the third battery will stick in the compartment and requires a tap to release it.
 Please DO NOT use Duracell batteries as they are shorter than other batteries and therefore not suitable for i>clicker remotes.